 History and Culture

 Turkey’s culture is quite diverse.
-Every different part of its history had an effect on people’s traditions.
-The country is a manifestation of its history, a blend of Turk, Anatolian, Ottoman, Greece, Roman, Islamic, and Western elements.
-Lately, Turkey has been a great immigration destination for middle-Eastern people, so surely they had their impact on the country.
+Every different part of its history affected people’s traditions.
+The country is a manifestation of its history, a blend of Turk, Anatolian, Ottoman, Greek, Roman, Islamic, and Western elements.
+Lately, Turkey has been a great immigration destination for Middle-Eastern people, so surely they had their impact on the country.
 But for the most part, Turkish culture is a product of efforts to be a modern Western state while maintaining traditional religious and historical values.
 All these adventures split the country into two very different parts that we’re going to learn about in this article.

 The color red was the standard imperial color representing the domains of the Empire as the successor of the Romans, whose official color was red.
 But the new resemblance is interesting.
 The red flag is a sign of the sacrifice that was made for the country’s independence, and the crescent is a symbol of the religious beliefs of the people.
 At the same time, the star represents the diversity of Turkish culture.

 First of all, you should know that Turkey has been secular since 1928; before that, the religion of the state was Islam.
 There are no official government records and statistics to specify people’s religion, and religious data is not recorded in the country’s census.